lenincritus/librewolf/docs/website_structure.md

     Hi there, this is my new page.
 Lorem ipsum etc.

 That's basically all about the website structure.
-All the pages count, and their title: on the first line tells you what their 'navigation' title is.
+All the pages count, and their title: on the first section tells you what their 'navigation' title is.
 If you delete such an .md file, it disappears from the site.

 ### My other notes/topics